Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Quantum transport and tight-binding analysis

 \section{Quantum transport and tight-binding analysis}

-For transport and spatial resolution of Fermi surfaces, we employ the canonical four-band tight-binding model of a MWSM \cite{deSousa2021, araki2018,kobayashi_helicity-protected_2018} to approximate Eq.~\ref{eq:PWhamiltonian}, again choosing the $\tau_x$ and $\tau_z$ matrices for the momentum and mass \footnote{It is necessary to include a k-dependent mass term in order to create a single pair of Weyl cones in the tight-binding model, though $m(k) \propto (1-cos(ka))$ is near-zero in the region of the Weyl points} terms, respectively:
+For transport and spatial resolution of the distorted Weyl cones, we employ a four-band, two Weyl point (see footnote \footnote{It is necessary to include a k-dependent mass term, as explained in \cite{kobayashi_helicity-protected_2018}, in order to create a single pair of Weyl cones near the center of the Brillouin zone at $\Delta k\hat{y}$ with $\Delta k = (1/a_0) \mathrm{cos}^{-1}(1-J^2/(2t^2))$\cite{deSousa2021}, though $m(k) \propto (1-\text{cos}(ka))$ is near-zero in the region of the Weyl points}) tight-binding model of a MWSM \cite{deSousa2021}, though instead choose the $\tau_x$ and $\tau_z$ matrices for the momentum and mass terms, as in Eq.~\ref{eq:PWhamiltonian}:

-with hopping parameter $t = $ 1 eV, lattice parameter $a_0 = $ 1 nm for simplicity, $n_x = $100 sites in $\hat{x}$, and the Bloch phase prefactors applied to hoppings in $\hat{y}$ and $\hat{z}$ to construct a supercell $H(k_{||})$.
-Here, $\theta_r$ of a single $180^{\circ}$ DW is defined in \cite{ohandley_modern_1999} and convolved with a semi-infinite Dirac comb to generate the periodic magnetization angle:
+with hopping parameter $t = $ 1 eV, lattice parameter $a_0 = $ 1 nm for simplicity, 100 total sites in x, and the Bloch phase prefactors applied to hoppings in $\hat{y}$ and $\hat{z}$ to construct a supercell $H(k_{||})$.
+Here, $\theta_r$ of a $180^{\circ}$ DW is defined in \cite{ohandley_modern_1999} and convolved with a semi-infinite Dirac comb to generate the magnetization angle (see Supp.
+Fig.~7):

-with $\star$ being the convolution operator, $x_0$ referring to the start position of the chiral DW lattice, the DW width $d = 8$ nm, and the superlattice periodicity $a_{s} = 30$ nm.
+with $\star$ being the convolution operator, $x_0$ referring to the start position of the chiral DW lattice, the DW width $d = 8$ nm, and a truncated superlattice period $a_{s} = 30$ nm.
 While these parameters are not necessarily physical with relevance to the modelling of real magnetic racetrack systems, they are a minimal model that is computationally tractable and allows us to demonstrate underlying physics.
-In a real system, thicker domain walls or a longer superlattice would decrease max($\mathbf{B}^5$)~\cite{grushin_inhomogeneous_weyl_2016} thus decreasing the axial Landau Level spacing and zone-folded subband spacing.
+In a real system, thicker domain walls or a longer $a_S$ would decrease max($\mathbf{B}^5$)~\cite{grushin_inhomogeneous_weyl_2016} thus decreasing the axial LL spacing and zone-folded subband spacing.